 It's easy to spend all week not even thinking for a few minutes.
 As a founder, you have so many things to do, and finding time for sitting down and thinking deeply might sound like a "nice to have."

 But founders need to carve out at least a few hours a week to think deeply about the long-term.
 How do we grow as a company?
 Are we on the right track?
 Is this the best way to use our limited time and resource?
 Is there a culture we want to build?
 What's our vision for this product?
 Are we using the right copy to sell it?
 Who's our ideal customer?

 None of these questions can be answered in a heartbeat.
 You need to sit down and think deeply about questions like these.

-I learned that I could block one day per week (or most of the day) to sit down and quietly examine the current situation, our team, and the direction of our company.
-This is Friday for me; but any day could work for you.
+Building a startup is a day-to-day firefighting job, so founders need to be more deliberate about carving some time out throughout the week.
+For me, I learned that I could reserve a half-day per week to sit down and quietly examine the current situation, our team, and the direction of our company.
+This is Friday mornings for me, but any day could work for you.

-This might seem as if I am merely procrastinating, but I'd argue there is such a thing as productive procrastination.
+This might seem as if I am merely procrastinating, but there is such a thing as productive procrastination.
 It's called critical thinking.
 Clear your mind, clear your schedule, and clear your to-do list for the day to focus on the long-term vision.

 If you are interested in Hyperinbox, sign up for our waitlist here.
 We're currently looking for private beta testers.